- Travel and Places»

 We did not see any alligators nor did we especially wish to do so!

-In days of the past, my husband who has golfed on some Florida golf courses has seen alligators lying around water hazards.
+In the past my husband who has golfed on some Florida golf courses has seen alligators lying around water hazards.

 Gives a whole new meaning to hazard!